11 Top-Rated Attractions in Cortona & Easy Day Trips

 Address: Largo Beato Angelico 1, Cortona

 At the foot of Cortona's hill are two excellent Etruscan tombs.
 Melone I, excavated in 1909, yielded some of the fine examples of Etruscan funerary accessories shown in the Etruscan museum.
 Melone II, which was discovered in 1927, has an unusual terraced altar decorated by splendid decorative sculptures of combat between humans and mythical animals.
 This tomb is more than 70 meters in diameter.
+The Tanella di Pitagora, just outside the city walls, is a tomb dating to the late 3rd or early 2nd century BC.
+The nearby Tanella Angori, dating back to the 2nd century BC, preserves the lower part portions and floor of the tomb.
 Another fourth-century tomb, south of Cortona, and reached by the road from the Porta Sant'Agostino, has a chamber more than two meters long enclosed by large wedge-shaped blocks.